edgedb/edgedb-js/docs/api/connection.rst

         main();

-.. js:class:: AwaitConnection
+.. js:class:: Connection

     A representation of a database session.

-    :js:class:`AwaitConnection` is not meant to be instantiated by directly, :js:func:`connect` should be used instead.
+    :js:class:`Connection` is not meant to be instantiated by directly, :js:func:`connect` should be used instead.